 S. (2001).
 Indian Philosophy: A Very Short Introduction.

 (Very Short Introductions.)
 Oxford, UK: Oxford University Press

 Levels, Method, and Point.
 Oxford, UK: Oxford University Press /Clarendon

-Dictionary (n.d.).
+Dictionary (no ed., n.d.).
 Hindi to English and English to Hindi

 Online Dictionary and Transliteration.
 Allows transliteration of Hindi terms from Devanagari